Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **IMPORTANT:** The connector on the board is an alternative to the on-board connectors.
 It's wired in parallel to the HE0, HE1, T0, T1, Fan, BLtouch pins.
 In practical terms: you either use the connectors on the mainboard **OR** the ones on the breakout, because thy're the same thing for the microcontroller.
 Wiring two separate heaters, one to the HE0 connector on the breakout board and one to HE0 on the mainboard it's a big no-no. Same thing applies to the fans, thermistors, and BLtouch of course.

 # Part 3.0: The idyllic scenario: wiring of a populated board

-In order to proceed with the mod, you'll have to open the hood and look at your board.
-If it has all the connectors installed, good.
-Keep on reading.
-If it doesn't, jump to Part 4.0.
-It doesn't have to be astock Geeetech board (as long as it meets the requirements).

 First of all, a BOM of the parts.
 [Chimera+ Kit](https://it.aliexpress.com/item/32907340102.html?spm=a2g0o.store_pc_allProduct.8148356.3.77b627c6nWPtjm) that includes: